What Should You Do About Swollen Lymph Nodes?

 3. Symptoms of a swollen lymph node

-Generally, these lumps are quite easy to spot, but you should be familiar with all of the symptoms so that you can stay calm and, in case one appears on your body, get in touch with your doctor.
+Generally, these lumps are quite easy to spot.
+However, you should be familiar with all of the symptoms so that you don’t get overly worried about it.
+In the case that one appears, get in touch with your doctor.

 - If you see a lump on your neck, collarbone, armpit or groin, this could be a swollen lymph node.
-We’d like to point out that if you find this lump on your collarbone, it could be something more serious, so you should get in touch with your doctor immediately.
-Specifically, it could be a symptom of Hodgkin’s disease, which, if treated properly, can usually be cured.
+We’d like to point out that if you find this lump on your collarbone, it could be something more serious.
+In this case you should get in touch with your doctor immediately.
+It could be a symptom of Hodgkin’s disease, which, with proper treatment, can usually be cured.

-- A swollen lymph node sometimes comes along with a bit of fever.
-You may also experience night sweats.
+- A swollen lymph node is usually accompanied by fever.
+You may also experience sweating at night.

 4. Can you prevent swollen lymph nodes?